ryanhyslop/gtabs/README.md

 ### To view

-`npm install`
-`npm run serve`
+`npm install && npm run serve`

 Or just open the contents of the `dist` directory.

 #### Note
-For IE8 & 9 to work https must be set up, or you can quickly switch the https to http.
+For IE8 & 9 to work https must be set up, or you can quickly switch the api url from https to http & re-run `npm run serve`.

 ### Considerations